-Recent operatic credits include Charlie in Jake Heggie’s Three Decembers with Opera Fayetteville; Rugby in Vaughan Williams’ Sir John in Love with Odyssey Opera; Mr. Webb in Ned Rorem’s Our Town with Boston Opera Collaborative; and Yeletsky in Tchaikovsky’s The Queen of Spades with Harvard’s Lowell House.
+Operatic credits include Charlie in Jake Heggie’s Three Decembers with Opera Fayetteville; Rugby in Vaughan Williams’ Sir John in Love with Odyssey Opera; and Mr. Webb in Ned Rorem’s Our Town with Boston Opera Collaborative.
 Mr. Scharfman has won prizes at competitions held by the Gerda Lissner Foundation, Career Bridges, Metrowest Opera, the Arlington Philharmonic Society, and Piccola Opera.
-He has enjoyed concert engagements with Boston Baroque, the Harvard-Radcliffe Chorus, the Brown University Chorus, Boston University’s Marsh Chapel, and Trinity Church Boston.
+He has enjoyed concert engagements with Musica Sacra, the Harvard-Radcliffe Chorus, the Brown University Chorus, Friends of Mozart, Boston University’s Marsh Chapel, and Trinity Church Boston.
 Mr. Scharfman is a graduate of Brown University, where he earned his Bachelor of Arts in Music and Italian Studies.
 He spent a year abroad at the Università di Bologna.